 Cities such as Cleveland have seen median rents increase 6% year-over-year, with more people choosing to rent rather than own.

-Although median household incomes in the Cleveland metropolitan area have grown by more than 7% over the past year, renter-occupied households make up 55% of the total occupied housing units in Cleveland, as more residents embrace renting as a permanent lifestyle option.
+Although median household incomes in the Cleveland metropolitan area have grown by more than 7% over the past year.
+Renter-occupied households make up 55% of the total occupied housing units in Cleveland.
+It is evident that more residents embrace renting as a permanent lifestyle option.

 Choosing the Wrong Property Management Company

 One of the key factors affecting the profitability of a commercial real estate investment is strong property management.
-The best property management companies can help to increase property cash flows, generate a higher appreciation rate over the long term, and reduce overall investment risk.
+The best property management companies can help to increase property cash flows.
+Plus they can generate a higher appreciation rate over the long term while reducing the overall investment risk.

 In the multifamily sector, full-service apartment management includes marketing, leasing, and 24-hour maintenance.
 Multi-channel marketing both online and offline is used to reach as many prospective tenants as quickly as possible.

-Tenant screening to select the most qualified tenants includes credit and background checks, rental history reports to eliminate tenants with eviction histories, and income and employment verification.
+Tenant screening to select the most qualified tenants includes credit and background checks, rental history reports, and income/employment verification.

 After a unit has been leased, cutting-edge property technology and interactive management software are used to improve cash flow with online rent payments, process maintenance requests, and communicate with staff and owner/investors.

 In-house maintenance specialists are available 24/7 to quickly and cost-effectively handle heating and cooling, electrical, and plumbing repairs.
-By providing the best possible rental experience to tenants, occupancy levels can stay close to 100% with tenants renewing their leases year after year.
+By providing the best possible rental experience to tenants, it will be significantly easier to maintain occupancy levels closer to 100% with tenants renewing their leases year after year.

 Another way a good property management company keeps tenant turnover low is by offering the features and amenities renters are looking for.
-Millennials and Generation Z – people between the ages of 23 and 40 – make up a large percentage of today’s apartment residents.
+Millennials and Generation Z individuals make up a large percentage of today’s apartment residents.

 Multifamily property managers offer features to help attract and increase tenant retention in this key renter demographic.
 The most attractive amenities include pet-friendly apartments, smart technologies such as home automation and virtual assistants, energy-saving climate control features, and safety features like remote control door locks.